Apparently, even the city’s public artworks are offing themselves

 I don’t have a car in Budapest, so I walk everywhere.
 I’ve been pounding the pavement here for a solid month now, with ample opportunity to ponder a perplexing point: why don’t I see more fat people?

 Hungarians don’t appear to be connoisseurs of what we in North America might call lighter fare.
 Granola-topped fruit and yogurt to kick-start your day?
 Nem.
 (That’s Hungarian for “out of my way tree-hugger, I’ve got a croissant to catch.”)
 Breakfast here is a hastily grabbed (and often still warm!) cinnamon danish at the Princess Pastry shop inside the metro (subway) station en route to catching the train; salami and cheese sandwiches on fresh-baked rolls rule the lunchtime hours, and dinnertime means meat.
-It could be fried, deep-fried, battered, cured, cubed, stewed, heavily salted or all of the above….but it’s almost always meat; maybe with a side of root vegetables here and there.
-It’s typical Eastern European food from what I gather, and it’s not for the
+It could be fried, deep-fried, battered, cured, cubed, stewed, heavily salted or all of the above, but it’s almost always meat, maybe with a side of root vegetables here and there.
+It’s typical Eastern European food from what I gather, and it’s not for the faint of heart.

 “The high mortality rate among men aged 30-65 is of particular concern.
 Ischemic heart disease and cerebrovascular disease accounted for 37.8% of total deaths in 2005.
 High blood pressure affects more than 50% of those aged 25-64 years and type 2 diabetes affects approximately 10% of the population.
 Hungarians have the highest death rates for lip, colorectal, larynx, trachea, bronchus and lung cancers in Europe; cancer causes every fourth death in Hungary.
 Cancers of the respiratory tract, attributable to smoking, have increased in women since the 1980’s.
 Suicide rates are among the highest in Europe.”